BattletechModders/Abilifier/README.md

 ![HoverPop](https://github.com/BattletechModders/Abilifier/blob/master/doc/abilityReqs.png)

+`ticksOnMovementDistanceIDs`: effect data with IDs in this list and which have `ticksOnMovements` set true in durationData will use their target units last movement distance (`unit.DistMovedThisRound` value) to decrement duration rather than simply decrementing by one if they moved.
+Note that because units' `DistMovedThisRound` includes distance spent going uphill, around obstacles, etc, it will rarely be cleanly divisible by the games nominal hex size.
+E.g. If game hex size is set to 28, and an effectData has duration set to 56, that will not always equate to "two hexes" of movement.

 ## Retrainer Module

 v1.2.0.0 and higher have integrated Retrainer; standalone Retrainer mod is no longer necessary.
 Includes kmission's fancy retrain button in barracks, eliminating need to shift-click.